Selective Machine Learning of the Average Treatment Effect with an Invalid Instrumental Variable: Flexible estimation of nuisance parameters

 \subsection{Selective machine learning of multiply robust functionals}

 The performance of DML estimators is intimately related to the choice of the nuisance parameter learners, even when the latter includes flexible machine learning or other nonparametric data adaptive methods.
 For this reason, generally one would like to learn adaptively from data and avoid choosing models {\it ex ante}.
 The task of model selection of parametric nuisance models was recently considered by \cite{han2013estimation}, \cite{chan2013simple}, \cite{han2014multiply}, \cite{chan2014oracle}, \cite{duan2017ensemble}, \cite{chen2017multiply} and \cite{li2020demystifying} in specific semiparametric doubly robust estimation settings.
-A related strand of work is cross-validated targeted maximum likelihood estimation \citep{zheng2010asymptotic,van2011targeted} which can provide notable improvements by incorporating an ensemble of semiparametric or nonparametric methods.
+A related strand of work is CV-TMLE which can provide notable improvements by incorporating an ensemble of semiparametric or nonparametric methods.
 Nonetheless, the above methods primarily focused on optimal estimation of nuisance parameters, but not bias reduction of the functional ultimately of interest.
-This latter task is considerably more challenging since the risk of a nonparametric functional does not typically admit an unbiased estimator and therefore may not be minimized without excessive error. \cite{cui2019biasaware} proposed a novel model selection criteria for bias reduction in estimating nonparametric functionals of interest, based on minimization of a cross-validated empirical quadratic pseudo-risk in the context of doubly robust estimating functions.
+This latter task is considerably more challenging since the risk of a nonparametric functional does not typically admit an unbiased estimator and therefore may not be minimized without excessive error. \citet{cui2019biasaware} proposed a novel model selection criteria for bias reduction in estimating nonparametric functionals of interest, based on minimization of a cross-validated empirical quadratic pseudo-risk in the context of doubly robust estimating functions.
 In this paper we propose to extend their work to the multiply robust setting.
-Consider the collection of candidate parametric or nonparametric learners with probability limits $\{{\eta}{(\tau_1,\tau_2,\tau_3,\tau_4,\tau_5)}: 1\leq \tau_j\leq r_j \text{ for }j=1,...,5\}$.
-Suppose one of the candidate learners $\hat{\eta}{(\tau^{\sharp}_1,\tau^{\sharp}_2,\tau^{\sharp}_3,\tau^{\sharp}_4,\tau^{\sharp}_5)}\in \mathcal{L}$ is consistent so that ${\eta}{(\tau^{\sharp}_1,\tau^{\sharp}_2,\tau^{\sharp}_3,\tau^{\sharp}_4,\tau^{\sharp}_5)}=(\pi_0,\mu_0,\delta_0,\tau_0,\rho_0)$.
-The proposed procedure relies crucially on the following two sets of mean zero implications due to the multiply robust property of the efficient influence function, that for all $j\in\{1,...,5\}$, $1\leq \tau_j\leq r_j$, $1\leq {\tau}^{\prime}_j\leq r_j$,